 BPL <label>

 3. If you have a CMOS 6502 (65c02), take advantage of the extra CMOS instructions and addressing modes.
 The 65C02 is not just a low-power version of the NMOS 6502.
 Besides having more instructions and addressing modes, the CMOS version fixed all of the NMOS 6502 bugs.
-There's a list of them in Table 7-1, "Microprocessor Operational Enhancements" which in the October 19, 2010 W65C02S data sheet from WDC is on page 30 available here.
+I compiled all the many differences between the CMOS and NMOS 6502 in this article.

-4. When the end of a routine has JSR immediately followed by RTS, replace the pair with JMP, and put in the comments,
+4. When the end of a routine has JSR immediately followed by RTS, you can usually replace the pair with JMP, and put in the comments,

 JMP <subroutine_addr> ; (JSR, RTS)

 JSR, RTS takes 12 clocks.
 JMP absolute takes 3, and the single jump above and the use of the RTS at the end of the other subroutine gives you the same execution effect in most circumstances but saves execution time and one byte (ie, an RTS instruction).
+(The exception is covered in chapter 6, "Parameter-passing methods," of the stacks treatise, about 40% of the way down the page, in the paragrphs right before and after the short listing for the subroutine called "GEOMEAN".)
 Something else you can take advantage of is that there's also a JMP(addr) and a JMP(addr,X).

 5. The 6502 interrupt sequence automatically pushes the processor status register on the stack, and restores it as part of the return-from-interrupt (RTI) instruction.
 There is no need to start an interrupt-service routine (ISR) with PHP and end it with PLP.
 There is also no need to set the interrupt-disable flag at the beginning of an interrupt (using SEI).
 That is automatic too, part of the interrupt sequence, immediately after pushing the processor status register P onto the stack.
 And, since the previous status is restored by the RTI, do not re-enable interrupts just before RTI.